jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihfgmywf6lpgx3k2p6j23qw636x3hg3jap2vwhufi4izyj3ifnwoy" alt="drawing">
   <p>Like imagine you have an NFT listed for sale for 1 wrapped ETH.
-The NFT lives on our fork, but the wrapped ETH is worthless on that fork, so anybody can get your NFT for almost nothing.</p>
+That NFT will live on our fork, but the wrapped ETH is worthless there, so anybody can buy your NFT for almost nothing.</p>
 </div>

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>Yeah.
 That's right.
-They're exposed as well.</p>
+They're exposed as well.
+That's a much smaller market though.
+The liquidity pools will have it the worst.</p>
 </div>

 <div class="dialogue right">